CeciliaMolinari

 About Cecilia

-Declared as possessing "a magical ingredient that has the power to lift the audience to a higher plane" (Operawire), the fast-rising Italian mezzo-soprano Cecilia Molinari has quickly established herself as one of the brightest talents of her generation, with major recent and upcoming house debuts at the Wiener Staatsoper, Opéra national de Paris, Bayerische Staatsoper, Teatro Real Madrid, Glyndebourne Festival and the Lyric Opera Chicago.
+Possessing "a magical ingredient that has the power to lift the audience to a higher plane" (Operawire), Italian mezzo-soprano Cecilia Molinari has been praised for her “very stylish” (Bachtrack) singing “entirely at the service of the dramaturgy” (Le Monde).
+She is especially known for her interpretation of bel canto, Mozart and baroque roles, notably including Rosina in Il barbiere di Siviglia, Cherubino in Mozart’s Le nozze di Figaro, and the title role in Handel’s Ariodante which she recently performed to great critical acclaim.
+Major recent and upcoming house debuts include the Wiener Staatsoper, Opéra national de Paris, Teatro Real Madrid, and the Lyric Opera Chicago.

-Beyond the opera stage, Cecilia has earned critical acclaim for her concert performances with major orchestras, such as the Orchestra Filarmonica del Teatro alla Scala di Milano, the Royal Concertgebouw Orchestra, the Insula Orchestra, the Orchestra Sinfonicadella RAI, the PKF - Prague Philarmonia, and the Borusan Istanbul Philharmonic Orchestra.
+Beyond the opera stage, Cecilia has earned critical acclaim for her concert performances.
+In addition to the repertoire mentioned above, her concert repertoire includes Pergolesi’s Stabat Mater, and Haydn’s Berenice, che fai.
+She has performed these pieces with major orchestras, including the Orchestra Filarmonica del Teatro alla Scala di Milano, the Royal Concertgebouw Orchestra, the Insula Orchestra, the Orchestra Sinfonicadella RAI, the PKF - Prague Philarmonia, and the Borusan Istanbul Philharmonic Orchestra.
+Notable conductors with which she has collaborated include James Conlin, Michele Mariotti, Giacomo Sagripanti, Ivor Bolton, and Emmanuelle Haim.

 Contact